 The whole process of testosterone production starts in the brain’s hypothalamus.
-It releases a hormone known as the gonadotropin releasing hormone (GnRH).
-This hormone triggers receptors in the pituitary gland that causes it to release luteinizing hormones (LH) and follicle stimulating hormones (FSH) into the bloodstream.
-When the luteinizing hormones make it to the testicular leydig cells, it starts the process of converting cholesterol to testosterone—specifically, free testosterone.
+It releases a hormone known as the gonadotropin-releasing hormone (GnRH).
+This hormone triggers receptors in the pituitary gland that causes it to release luteinizing hormone (LH) and follicle-stimulating hormone (FSH) into the bloodstream.
+When the luteinizing hormone makes it to the testicular Leydig cells, it prompts the cell to convert cholesterol to testosterone—specifically, free testosterone.

 Once free testosterone is produced, it enters the bloodstream to get to various parts of the body.
-Free testosterone can readily bind to receptors whenever they come across activated androgen receptors in a cell.
+Free testosterone interacts with androgen receptors all around the body, in all cells that have this kind of receptors.

-As the name suggests, these testosterones are free to be used by the body.
-But, free of what exactly?
+As the name suggests, free testosterone is free for the body to use.
+But, free of what, exactly?

-Hormones, like testosterone, estrogen, and dihydrotestosterone, can be bound by proteins to make it incapable of influencing their corresponding receptors in cells.
-These proteins are called sex hormone binding globulin or SHBG.
+Sex hormones like testosterone, estrogen, and dihydrotestosterone can be bound by certain proteins and become incapable of activating their respective receptors in cells.
+These proteins are called sex hormone-binding globulins (SHBG).

-SHBG is produced by the liver and helps regulate androgens during puberty.
+SHBG is produced in the liver and helps to regulate one's levels of androgens in puberty.
 After puberty, SHBG levels normally decline.
-However, this is not always the case as it is one of the causes why testosterone can be abnormally low.
+However, this is not always the case—and that's one of the potential causes of low testosterone levels.

-For this reason, the best way to increase testosterone levels is through natural means.
-Some of these natural ways include: having a diet high in healthy fats, Vitamin D3 and Zinc supplementation, and exercise.
+That's why the best way to increase testosterone levels is through natural means.
+Some of these natural strategies include: having a diet high in healthy fats, getting enough vitamin D3 and zinc from foods and supplements, and regular exercise.